But here are some thoughts, from where I am right now,

 When the wildfires raged earlier this year where I and others were living, I thought: this is a time of reckoning.
 I wrote the last blog post in response to that moment, while wondering how to write from what felt like the end of a world.
 At that time, I felt a certain horror that everything kept functioning while the world was on fire.
 But now I feel the horror of everything shutting down and breaking apart.
 It is this, it turns out, this virus moving very much like wildfire, that provides the moment of reckoning.
 And I am not ready for how much that reckoning hurts.

 But now everything has changed.
-And I have to change.

-What I haven’t done yet is slowed down enough to really feel the shifting rhythms of this city, this mountain, to know these birds.
+What I haven’t done yet is slowed down enough to really feel the changing rhythms of this city, this mountain, to know these birds.
 What I haven’t done, in a long time, is felt into the rhythms of sleeping and waking without electronic input.
 What I haven’t done is let go of my plans.
 Instead, I have postponed them in my mind, to carry on with later.